nbzero/ansible-wing-playbook/docs/tutorials/01_getting_started.md

 - Create a completely new server for deployment.
 - Use Ansible to manage server to make it ready to deploy.
 For example, install packages dependencies, docker, etc.
-- Use Ansible to create Docker Machine Certificate for the server.
+- Use Ansible to create Docker Machine Certificate on the server for Ansible to use.
 - Use Ansible to deploy GitLab service via Docker.

 Preparation